rizzles38/AVC/README.md

 * `sensor_board` (rover12\_drivers/sensor\_board\_node): Publishes data from the
   IMU sensor and GPS sensor, including status information from both sensors about their operating modes, current performance, and calibration status.
+* `soft_estop` (soft\_estop/soft\_estop): Continuously publishes on the
+  `/control/autonomous` topic that requests that the hardware allow the robot to be in autonomous mode.
+Can be run on a computer different than the robot to have remote control of autonomous mode.
+Stands for "software emergency stop".
+* `odom_localizer` (robot\_localization/ukf\_localization\_node): Runs an
+  unscented Kalman filter over the wheel odometry and IMU data to produce a state estimate of `base_link` in the `odom` frame.
+Subscribes to `/imu/data` and `/wheels/data` for sensor inputs and publishes its pose estimate on `/odom/filtered`.
+Also publishes the transform from the `odom` frame to the `base_link` frame in the TF2 tree.

 ### Topics